a book about Harrisburg...

 Poet John Greenleaf Whittier took issue with such ideas, noting that the national society had just spent considerable effort in gathering petitions across the country in support of the society platform against slavery in the District of Columbia, and against the admission of Texas to the union as a slave state.
 He asked "Why then give our votes one day for a member of Congress, who we know will throw our petitions unread, upon the table, and the next day send him these petitions, and wonder that he does not make an abolition speech upon them?...So long as we gave our votes in favour of such men,…we had no right to complain."
 Benjamin Lundy agreed, stating that he "could not, for one, forget his duty to the slave, even at the ballot box."
 In the face of such a disparity of opinion, the resolution was hastily withdrawn.

-scrape was behind them, the officers moved to finish the remaining
+that scrape was behind them, the officers moved to finish the

 50. Sharpe, Family Retrospect, 55-56.